Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 The scaling is set to mesh with the ST Roll Table: just as that table raises ST Roll by 10 for every quadrupling of lifting power, this table raises Weight Mod by 10 for every quadrupling of weight.

 The zero point for Weight Mod could be set anywhere, depending on how you plan to use the table.
-Here I’ve paired Weight Mod of 0 with “average” human weight, for ease of use with tasks like a pull-up or leg up.
+Here I’ve paired Weight Mod of 0 with “average” human weight (140 to 160 lbs), for ease of use with tasks like a pull-up or leg up.
 Use ST Roll for the power of the character performing the exploit, add Weight Mod for the weight of said character (pull-up) or the weight of the friend she’s boosting upward (leg up), and you’ve got a modified roll that’ll work reasonably for characters of any power level.

 If that’s what you’re looking for, of course.
 I get that most players aren’t interested in gaming explicit “power vs weight” factors for characters, and I appreciate GURPS‘ stance of assuming that this factor is already built into DX and Move and so on.
-That’s all fine and good – except that the game’s nicely simple assumption doesn’t keep things from breaking when ST-related rolls enter the picture.
-With or without STROLL, feats like a leg up simply won’t work for your ST 2 pixie if you don’t make appropriate adjustments for the weight or whatever else it is that’s opposing the strength in question.
+That’s all fine and good โ except that the game’s nicely simple assumption doesn’t keep things from breaking when ST-related rolls enter the picture.
+With or without STROLL, feats like a leg up simply won’t work for your ST 2 pixie if you don’t make appropriate adjustments for your weight or whatever else it is that’s opposing your strength.

 ST Roll + Weight Mod may not be the solution for you in every situation, but it does offer a solution, at least to play around with.